orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 ### Some other ways of possibly extending this list (non-completed tangents):

 - [ ] Is there someone who has compiled something like this yet?
-- [ ] All the people I've followed GitHub, Twitter, etc... & some distance away as preference
+- [ ] All the people I've followed GitHub, Twitter, (mutual Discord servers) etc... & some distance away as preference
 - [ ] Quick/automatic GitHub/.../Gitlab search.

 - Research into https://en.wikipedia.org/wiki/Data_and_information_visualization , also more non-trivival stuff than just plots